reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 date: 2020-05-22 06:00:00 +200
 modified: 2020-05-22 06:00:00 +200
 author: yavuztas
 excerpt: "One of the important steps to keep software applications customizable is the effective configuration management.
-Modern frameworks have many provisions out of the box to externalize configuration parameters."
+Let's have a look at how to do this with Spring Boot."
 image:
-  auto: 0065-java
+  auto: 0051-stop
 ---

 One of the important steps to keep software applications customizable is effective configuration management.
 Modern frameworks provide out-of-the-box features to externalize configuration parameters.